 If you have trouble kneeling, placing a pillow between your thighs and calves will help.

-What it Does For You: This simple asana floods every cell of the body with both oxygen and prana (life force energy), helping eliminate physical and emotional toxins.
-The constriction on your legs increases blood supply to the upper body, making respiration more efficient, and energizing the blood, which in turn begins to remove waste gases more efficiently.
+This simple asana floods every cell of the body with both oxygen and prana (life force energy), helping to eliminate physical and emotional ama (toxins).
+The constriction on your legs increases blood supply to the upper body, making respiration more efficient and energizing the blood, which in turn begins to remove waste gasses more efficiently.
 The pressure from the diaphragm in this posture creates a deep, slow, rhythmic massage of the vital organs, energizing them.
 Both the quality and the quantity of the blood circulation to these vital organs improve when you are in Child's Pose.

-- Before going to bed, sip Organic Vata Tea in warm milk.
-Or try the Slumber Time Tea.
-Both the Blissful Sleep herbal supplement and the Worry Free herbal supplement nourish Prana Vata, which regulates mental activity.
+- Both our Blissful Sleep herbal supplement and Worry Free herbal supplement nourish Prana Vata—the subdosha of Vata dosha which regulates mental activity.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2024 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.